Heinrich event: Internal forcings—the "binge–purge" model

-In addition, the model predicts that the reduced size of ice sheets during the Pleistocene should reduce the size, impact and frequency of Heinrich events, which is not reflected by the evidence.
+In addition, the model predicts that the reduced size of ice sheets during the Pleistocene should reduce the size, impact, and frequency of Heinrich events, which is not reflected by the evidence.

 External forcings

 Several factors external to ice sheets may cause Heinrich events, but such factors would have to be large to overcome attenuation by the huge volumes of ice involved.

-Gerard Bond suggests that changes in the flux of solar energy on a 1,500-year scale may be correlated to the Dansgaard-Oeschger cycles, and in turn the Heinrich events; however the small magnitude of the change in energy makes such an exo-terrestrial factor unlikely to have the required large effects, at least without huge positive feedback processes acting within the Earth system.
-However, rather than the warming itself melting the ice, it is possible that sea-level change associated with the warming destabilised ice shelves.
+Gerard C. Bond suggests that changes in the flux of solar energy on a 1,500-year scale may be correlated to the Dansgaard-Oeschger cycles and in turn the Heinrich events, but the small magnitude of the change in energy makes such an extraterrestrial factor unlikely to have the required large effects, at least without huge positive feedback processes acting within the Earth system.
+However, rather than the warming itself melting the ice, sea-level change associated with the warming destabilised ice shelves.
 A rise in sea level could begin to corrode the bottom of an ice sheet, undercutting it; when one ice sheet failed and surged, the ice released would further raise sea levels, and further destabilizing other ice sheets.
 In favour of this theory is the non-simultaneity of ice sheet break-up in H1, H2, H4, and H5, where European breakup preceded European melting by up to 1,500 years.

 The Atlantic Heat Piracy model suggests that changes in oceanic circulation cause one hemisphere's oceans to become warmer at the other's expense.
 Currently, the Gulf Stream redirects warm, equatorial waters towards the northern Nordic Seas.
-The addition of fresh water to northern oceans may reduce the strength of the Gulf stream, and allow a southwards current to develop instead.
+The addition of fresh water to northern oceans may reduce the strength of the Gulf stream and allow a southwards current to develop instead.
 This would cause the cooling of the northern hemisphere, and the warming of the southern, causing changes in ice accumulation and melting rates and possibly triggering shelf destruction and Heinrich events.